mmansion/UT_FMX_213/PROJECTS.md

 In this assignment we will explore the process of modeling and fabricating real-life objects.
 In our study, we will learn a common "design for fabrication" process, by: 1) measuring; 2) sketching; 3) modeling; and then 4) fabricating.

 Start by finding 3 (or more) found objects that are around 6in<sup>3</sup>, or smaller.
-You will bring your found objects to class, and we discuss their qualities and merits for this exercise.
+You will bring your found objects to class, and we discuss their qualities and merits for this exercise. **You will select 1 object for this project.**

 Once you've selected your object, you will start measuring and recording its measurements using [calipers](https://en.wikipedia.org/wiki/Calipers).
 This is the "dimensioning" process.